jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 ## Design Description

-The design consists of a uart receiver receiving the input typed on a keyboard and displaying the binary equivalent of the typed character on the 4 LEDs.
+The design consists of a uart receiver receiving the input typed on a keyboard (emulated on the PS side) and displaying the binary equivalent of the typed character on the 4 LEDs.
 When a push button is pressed, the lower and upper nibbles are swapped.
-If you are using a PYNQ-Z2 development board, please make sure that you have a blank microSD card with FAT32 file system.

 In this design we will use board’s USB-UART which is controlled by the Zynq’s ARM Cortex-A9 processor.
 Our PL design needs access to this USB-UART.
 First thing we will do is to create a processing system design which will put the USB-UART connections in a simple GPIO-style and make it available to the PL section.

-The provided design places the UART (rx) pin of the PS (processing system) on the Cortex-A9 in a simple GPIO mode to allow the UART to be connected (passed through) to the PL.
-The processor samples the rx signal and sends it to the EMIO channel 0 which is connected to rx input of the HDL module provided in the Static directory.
+The provided design places the UART (`rx`) pin of the PS (processing system) on the Cortex-A9 in a simple GPIO mode to allow the UART to be connected (passed through) to the PL.
+The processor samples the `rx` signal and sends it to the EMIO channel 0 which is connected to `rx` input of the HDL module provided in the Static directory.

 ## Steps